sheldonkennedy/nanobase/README.md

 ### Portability

-Nanobase assets are nothing more than folders and text files, so relocating, duplicating and backing up a database is dead simple.
+Nanobase assets are nothing more than folders and text files, so relocating, duplicating and backing up are dead simple.

 ### Flexibility